 Teeth stains are inevitable due to aging, and our consumption of a variety of foods and drinks (spicy food, berries, tea, wine, soda,etc.).
 However, advanced teeth whitening technology has enabled dentists to whiten teeth without adversely affecting the tooth structure.

 The best way to begin any teeth whitening regimen is to schedule an appointment and talk to your dentist or hygienist about the differences between in office professional whitening and various at home whitening systems.
-Our office offers multiple whitening options to fit our patients needs, and each patient has different needs.
+Convenient for people of Greenfield & Deerfield, MA, our office offers multiple whitening options to fit our patients needs, and each patient has different needs.
 We would also like to discuss with you various ways to prevent future staining.

 In-office whitening is the most efficient means of whitening.
 There are a number of different types used, but the process is very similar for these methods; you can have your teeth whitened in one session and achieve significant results.
 This procedure is performed in our dental office.
-During the visit, your dental professional will apply the whitening gel and, depending on the system being used, may shine a light source directly onto the teeth.
-The entire office visit generally takes about 90 minutes and has immediate results.
+During the procedure, your cosmetic dentist will apply the whitening gel and, depending on the system being used, may shine a light source directly onto the teeth.
+The entire visit generally takes about 90 minutes and has immediate results.
 When you choose this option, we will also give you take home trays so you can “touch-up” at home as needed.

 At-Home Teeth Whitening